rbnorris3/angular-tour-of-heroes/README.md

 ```

 ### Bind to the MessageService
-The ngIf needs the common module imported, and the Routerlink later needs the RouterModule.
+The ngIf needs the common module imported

 IN `messages.component.ts`

 ADD:
 ```
 import { CommonModule } from '@angular/common';
-import { RouterModule } from '@angular/router';
 ```

 CHANGE:
 ```
-  imports: [ CommonModule,
+  imports: [CommonModule],
-    RouterModule
-   ],
 ```